Flat Extras – How to Beat This Costly Life Insurance Expense

 People ask us the following all the time.

-Definitely not!
-When we discuss your case with you, we’ll shop out to companies for underwriting feedback first.
+Not!
+When we discuss your case with you, we’ll shop companies for underwriting feedback first.

 Some life insurers may deny life insurance to you rather than assign a flat.